JohnHeikens/CrossPP/README.txt

 vcpkg install zlib
 it will give instructions on what to put in cmakelists.txt!

+undefined reference while reference is defined: recompile cmakelists.txt. you probably added a .cpp file

 'uint32_t' is not a member of 'std':
 #include <cstdint> not <stdint> (stdint has no std:: namespace in front of it)